roselinetitilope04/Superstore-data-analysis-1/README.md

 ### Presentation:
 - Present your insights and findings to the team.
 - Use linear regression to forecast future sales and discuss the implications for the company.
-### Presentation:
-- Present your insights and findings to the team.
-- Use linear regression to forecast future sales and discuss the implications for the company.
 ### Tools
 - PowerBI
 - Python (Jupyter notebook)